 Public administration and safety was the largest employment sector with 11,600 people, followed by construction with 9,800 people and health care and social assistance with 8,100 people.
 Other important employment sectors in the territory were retail trade, education and training, and accommodation and food services.
 The agriculture, forestry and fishing sector employed 1,300 people, representing 1 per cent of the region's workforce.

 Value of agricultural production

 The Darwin region has a diverse agricultural sector.
-The most important commodities in the Darwin region (refer to figure below) based on the gross value of agricultural production were other livestock for meat ($21 million), followed by mangoes ($12 million) and melons ($10 million).
-These commodities together contributed 77 per cent of the total value of agricultural production in the region.
-In 2014–15 the Darwin region accounted for 91 per cent ($4 million) of the total value of the state's nursery production.
+The most important commodities in the Darwin region based on the gross value of agricultural production were other livestock slaughtered ($26 million), followed by mangoes ($22 million) and vegetables ($7 million).
+These commodities together contributed 86 per cent of the total value of agricultural production in the region.

 Number and type of farms